Fairness Constraints in High-Dimensional Generalized Linear Models: Real Data Applications

 We next compare our approach against several baselines, including the unconstrained model (Vanilla), the oracle fairness-constrained model using the true sensitive attribute (ConstrainS), adversarially reweighted learning (ARL) \citep{lahoti2020arl}, fair class balancing via synthetic oversampling (KSMOTE) \citep{yan2020faircb}, the related-feature removal baseline (RemoveR), and FairRF \citep{zhao2022fairrf}.
 Following \citet{zhao2022fairrf}, ConstrainS and RemoveR are included as oracle and feature-removal baselines, respectively.

-For each fitted classifier, we evaluate predictive performance using classification accuracy (ACC), and fairness using gap-based metrics related to equality of opportunity and demographic parity \citep{hardt2016equality,feldman2015disparate}, to be specific: \begin{itemize} \item \textbf{ACC}: classification accuracy, \item \(\Delta_{\mathrm{EO}}\): the maximum absolute difference in true positive and false positive rates across groups (equalized odds gap), \item \(\Delta_{\mathrm{DP}}/\mathrm{MD}\): the demographic parity gap and, in our case, the mean distance (\(\mathrm{MD}\), defined in Eq.~\eqref{eq:MD}) as a proxy for group-wise performance disparity. \end{itemize}
+For each fitted classifier, we evaluate predictive performance using classification accuracy (ACC), and fairness using gap-based metrics related to equality of opportunity and demographic parity \citep{hardt2016equality,feldman2015disparate}.
+Specifically, we report: \begin{itemize} \item \textbf{ACC}: classification accuracy, \item \(\Delta_{\mathrm{EO}}\): the maximum absolute difference in true positive and false positive rates across groups (equalized odds gap), \item \(\Delta_{\mathrm{DP}}/\mathrm{MD}\): the demographic parity gap and, in our case, the mean distance (\(\mathrm{MD}\), defined in Eq.~\eqref{eq:MD}) as a proxy for group-wise performance disparity. \end{itemize}

 Table~\ref{tab:adult_comparison} shows the results for the Adult dataset.
 With a suitable choice of \(\lambda\), our method reduces the fairness gap to near zero (about a 50\% improvement in \(\Delta_{\mathrm{DP}}/\mathrm{MD}\)) while incurring only about a 1\% loss in accuracy relative to the best-performing baselines.